Sarronnn/Datathon/README.md

 ## Conclusion
 The analysis provides a foundation for understanding the landscape of EPA contracting for small, woman-owned, and minority-owned businesses.
-By following the outlinedstrategies, businesses can navigate and leverage opportunities in government contracting more effectively.
+By following the outlined strategies, businesses can navigate and leverage opportunities in government contracting more effectively.